causaly/zod-validation-error/README.v4.md

 #### Notes

-Alternatively, you may pass MessageBuilder `options`.
-They will be passed as arguments to the [createMessageBuilder](#createMessageBuilder) function.
-The only reason they exist is to provide backwards-compatibility with older versions of `zod-validation-error`.
-They should however be considered deprecated and may be removed in the future.
+Alternatively, you may pass [createMessageBuilder options](#createMessageBuilder) directly as `options`.
+These will be used as arguments to create the `MessageBuilder` instance internally.

 ### fromZodIssue